 Arianna D’Amora, MAOffice ManagerItaly

-Arianna D’Amora has joined COHRED in November 2012 as volunteer database organiser, and is currently employed as Administrative Assistant.
+Arianna D’Amora has joined COHRED in November 2012 as volunteer database organiser, and is currently employed as Office Manager.

 She has lived in London for six years where she has worked for OXFAM GB.
 She holds an Undergraduate Degree in Languages from the University l’Orientale in Italy with specialization in Arabic, English and Spanish languages and cultures.
 Also she has pursued a Master of Arts in International Liaison and Communications from the Westminster University of London.
 She has travelled to Zambia to work as a community volunteer.